No price change for the iPad, but will the iPhone X get a cut?

 Perhaps this is a new Apple -- one that's gentler and kinder to your wallet.

 The Cupertino, California, consumer electronics on giant on Tuesday unveiled a new iPad.
-While the $329 price tag is identical to last year's model, the new version comes packed with more features -- notably support for the Apple Pencil stylus.
+While the $329 price tag (£319 in the UK, AU$469 in Australia) is identical to last year's model, the new version comes packed with more features -- notably support for the Apple Pencil stylus.
 As CNET editor Scott Stein says in our live blog, it's a lot like the 9.7-inch iPad Pro, but with a really good price.

 This "bargain" iPad Pro could just be the start.
 RBC Capital Markets analyst Amit Daryanani said in a research note on Sunday that he expects the next iPhone X and so-called iPhone X Plus to start at $899 and $999, or a hundred-dollar haircut from the original iPhone X's starting price.